 - Click on the link.

-To use your created app, the 'Open as App' app must be installed on your device.
-All apps you create will be stored there for you.
-If you have not yet installed the host application on your device, download it on your app store.
+To use your own app, the "Open as App" app must be installed on your device.
+Any apps you create will be available to you.
+If you have not yet installed the Host App on your device, download it from your App Store.

-Open as App is free of charge and available for iOS, Android and Windows.
+Open as App is of course free and available for iOS, Android and Windows.